 The Attorney-General has responsibility for bankruptcy policy, the Bankruptcy Act 1966 and the Australian Financial Security Authority.

-The Bankruptcy Act and associated legislation regulate Australia's personal insolvency system and provides a framework to allow people in severe financial stress to discharge unmanageable debts while providing for the realisation of a debtor's available assets for distribution to affected creditors.
+The Bankruptcy Act and associated legislation, such as the Bankruptcy Regulations 2021 and the Insolvency Practice Rules (Bankruptcy) 2016, regulate Australia's personal insolvency system and provide a framework to allow individuals in severe financial stress to discharge unmanageable debts while providing for the realisation of a debtor's available assets for distribution to affected creditors.

 Australian Financial Security Authority

 The Australian Financial Security Authority (AFSA) is responsible for the administration and regulation of Australia's bankruptcy system through the delivery of information, regulation and enforcement services.

 The AFSA website has information about: